rajatjain1997/Layered-3D-Graphs/README.md

 - source = *The node from which the link orginates*
 - destination = *The node on which the link ends*

+Once prepared, the data file can be placed in the docker container's **data** volume and can be plotted by visiting the web interface at

+	localhost:8000/?data="FILE_NAME"

 Layered-3D-Graphs has been tested with more than 30000 nodes and 70000 edges!
-It should not be a problem to big graphs!
+It's easy to plot big graphs!

 ## Backend Design